zl-cheng/kthena/docs/kthena/docs/reference/crd/workload.serving.volcano.sh.md

-AutoscalingPolicy is the Schema for the autoscalingpolicies API.
+AutoscalingPolicy defines the autoscaling policy configuration for model serving workloads.
+It specifies scaling rules, metrics, and behavior for automatic replica adjustment.